The connective Morava K-theory of the second mod p Eilenberg-MacLane space: Introduction

 It is the interaction between $k(n)$ cohomology and homology from these two results that allows us to do our computation.
-Theorem \ref{uct} gives a duality of sorts between $k(n)_*(X)$ and $k(n)^*(X)$, but Theorem \ref{pairing} goes even further and says that there is a duality every step of the way in the computation.
-In our case, we have that $K_2$ is an H-space so both Adams spectral sequences are multiplicative.
+Theorem \ref{uct} gives a duality of sorts between $k(n)_{*}(X)$ and $k(n)^{*}(X)$, but Theorem \ref{pairing} goes even further and says that there is a duality every step of the way in the computation.
+In our case, we have that $K_{2}$ is an H-space so both Adams spectral sequences are multiplicative.
 Although this does not give us a Hopf algebra, there is enough similarity in the structure that we can make good use of it.

 The plan of the paper is to state the results of the main computation in the next section.
 We set up some notation in Section \ref{notation}.
-In Section \ref{qhomsec} we compute the $E_2$ term of the ASS for $k(n)^*(K_2)$.
+In Section \ref{qhomsec} we compute the $E_{2}$ term of the {\ASS} for $k(n)^{*}(K_{2})$.
+In Section \ref{sec-illustration} we illustrate its behavior for $n=2$.
 We give some necessary definitions and numbers in Section \ref{numdef}.
 In Section \ref{prelim}, we prove the two theorems in the introduction and establish some other preliminaries we need.
 All the hard work is done in Section \ref{thess} where the differentials are computed.
-The results for $k(n)_*(K_2)$ are all collected in Section \ref{alldual} and the final section is devoted to describing the results at $p=2$.
+The results for $k(n)_{*}(K_{2})$ are all collected in Section \ref{alldual} and the final section is devoted to describing the results at $p=2$.